Loans are part of how most of us live our lives. Loans help people get educated, buy a car, buy a home, pay for emergency medical bills and much more.

 Personal loan terms and interest rates vary by lender, and like most loans, your credit score will play a part in determining what they’ll be.

-As of March 2022, the average interest rate for an unsecured loan with a repayment term of 36 months (3 years) from a bank is 9.85% and 8.77% from a credit union.
+At the end of 2022, the average interest rate for an unsecured loan with a 36-month repayment term (3 years) was about 10% from a credit union.

 FYI: Credit unions, which are nonprofit organizations, usually offer lower loan rates.